 The AKG N700NC are very versatile noise canceling over-ears that are well-built and comfortable for long listening sessions.
 Their ANC feature blocks a decent amount of noise but isn’t on par with other high-end noise canceling headphones like the Bose QC35 II or the Sony WH-1000XM3.
 However, they have great audio reproduction and sound great, on top of having great wireless range.
 See our recommendations for the best noise cancelling headphones and the best wireless headphones.

 The Sony WH-1000XM3 are better noise cancelling headphones than the AKG N700NC.
-They have a more sturdy and more comfortable build, on top of having amazing noise cancelling capabilities.
-On the other hand, the AKGs are more neutral sounding and might be a better choice for critical listeners who wouldn’t like the overemphasized bass of the XM3s.
-The Sonys also have better battery life and more customization options.
-If you prefer physical buttons and think a touch-sensitive control scheme is too finicky and frustrating to use, then the AKG N700NC are a better option.
+The Sony have a more sturdy and more comfortable build, on top of having amazing noise cancelling capabilities.
+On the other hand, the AKG are more neutral sounding and might be a better choice for critical listeners who wouldn’t like the Sony's overemphasized bass.
+The Sony also have better battery life and more customization options.
+If you prefer physical buttons and think a touch-sensitive control scheme is too finicky and frustrating to use, then the AKG are a better option.

-The Bose QuietComfort 35 II are better headphones than the AKG N700NC.
-They are one of the most comfortable headphones we’ve ever tested, and they have better noise isolation.
-Both headphones have a neutral sound, but the AKGs do have an EQ in their compatible app to customize the sound to your liking, which the QC 35 II lacks.
-However, you can connect the Bose QC 35 II to 2 devices simultaneously which can be convenient.
+The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better headphones than the AKG N700NC Wireless.
+The Bose are one of the most comfortable headphones we’ve ever tested, and they have much better noise isolation.
+Both headphones have a neutral sound profile, but the AKG have an EQ in their compatible app to customize the sound to your liking, which the Bose lacks.
+However, you can connect the Bose to two devices simultaneously which can be convenient.

 The AKG N700NC and Sony WH-H900N are very similar headphones, and both perform well.
-The AKG have slightly better isolation and have a very useful Auto-Off timer, which is convenient since they have worse battery life than the Sony H900N.
+The AKG have slightly better isolation and have a very useful Auto-Off timer, which is convenient since they have worse battery life than the Sony.
 The Sony compatible app is also more complete and offers more customization options.
-However, if you use the headphones wired, the AKGs are more versatile and have audio and microphone support, while the Sonys only have audio.
-The WH-H900N have NFC and support aptX, but both headphones still have too much latency for video content or gaming.
+However, if you use the headphones wired, the AKG are more versatile and have audio and microphone support, while the Sony only have audio.
+The Sony have NFC and support aptX, but both headphones still have too much latency for video content or gaming.

 The AKG N700NC are better headphones than the JBL Everest Elite 700.
-The earpads have better cushioning and don’t feel as stiff as on the Everest Elite 700, and they have a more neutral sound.
-On the other hand, the JBLs isolate more ambient noise and leak less, which makes them a slightly better choice for commuting.
+The AKG earpads have better cushioning, don’t feel as stiff as on the JBL, and have a more neutral sound.
+On the other hand, the JBL isolate more ambient noise and leak less, which makes them a slightly better choice for commuting.
 The JBL app is also very complete and offers lots of customization options like an EQ, presets, and ANC control.
-The JBL Everest Elite 700 are about half the price of the AKGs so they might offer more value for your money.
+The JBL are about half the price of the AKG, so they might offer more value for your money.